-In brief, we believe the program has been a success across multiple categories: energy savings, job creation, and improvements to classroom environments.
-We recommend the Legislature continue to appropriate funding to energy efficiency and clean energy projects in K-12 schools and community colleges so that school energy improvements continue to help meet California's energy and climate goals.
+Given the success of Proposition 39, the Citizens Oversight Board recommends the Legislature continue to appropriate funding to energy efficiency and clean energy projects in K-12 schools and community colleges so that school energy improvements continue to help meet California's energy and climate goals.
+We are pleased to note the Legislature's support for a Proposition 39 K-12 Competitive Grant Program in SB 110 and believe, if funded, it would result in significant energy savings and reductions in greenhouse gas emissions going forward.